Chisom83/Northwind_Traders/README.md

 - Measure Used:

 ### Recomendations
-- deeper analysis of revenue fluctuations should be conducted to understand the major impact of seasonal trend.
+- Deeper analysis on revenue fluctuations should be conducted to understand the major impact of seasonal trend.
-- Implement targeted marketing campagins and promotions during low sales month to drive sales.
+- Launch targeted marketing campagins and promotions during low sales month (May to september) to drive sales.
-- Best performing product should be stocked up more and under performing products should be discontinued orprice should be adjusted in other to increase sales.
+- Best performing product should be stocked up more while reviewing or discontinung underperforming product.
-- Relationship with key customers should be strengthen like SAVEA and ERNISH by offering discounts and gifts.
+- Relationship with key customers should be strengthen like SAVEA and ERNISH by offering incentives such exclusive discounts or gifts.
-- Use customer purchase behaviour analysis to create personalized marketing strategies.
-- Social media and digital marketing should be well utilized to drive brand awareness and customer acqusitions.
+- Utilize digital marketing presence (Social media, SEO, email marketing) to  improve brand visibilty and customer acquisition.
 - Shipping companies offering fast and reliable services at competitive rate should be partenered with.

 ### Dashboard